 Plan Alaska with Confidence

-As you consider a trip to Alaska later this summer we know that the travel restrictions and the health of you and your travel companions is top of mind.
+As you consider a trip to Alaska this summer we know that travel restrictions and the health of you and your travel companions are top of mind.
 Through Alaska Tour & Travel you'll find flexible planning solutions that take at least some of the uncertainty out of traveling.

 Here are a few things to keep in mind:

 - We have instituted a flexible cancellation policy for 2020.
 All 202 reservations are fully refundable up until 31 days prior to travel.
 No cancellation fees, no change fees, no fuss.

-- In addition, we have over 300 services, including the Alaska Railroad and our Park Connection Motorcoach, that are now fully refundable up until 72 hours prior to service.
+- In addition, we have over 300 services, including the Alaska Railroad and our Park Connection Motorcoach, that are fully refundable up until 72 hours prior to service this summer.
 This gives us even more flexibility for refunding at least part of your trip if you need to cancel within 30 days of travel.

 - If you do need to cancel, you have the option of rolling over your deposit to a 2021 trip.
 If you do, we will honor your 2020 rates or we will extend a 5% discount, whichever saves you more.